shrop/os-app-configs/shrop-macbookpro.md

     * Set "Windows open with" to the home folder
     * Set Sublime Edit 2 to open all files

-#### Twitterific

-* Setup accounts: bestofmrsshrop, chardug, drupalcampclt, rockyriver and shrop
-* Show Growl notifications for mentions and messages
-* set Appearance to "Light"
-* Keep Timeline Scrolled to Top
-* Applications Icons: Do not show in the Menubar
-* Turn off "Play Notification Sound"
-* Bookmarking: Instapaper

 #### VirtualHostX

 * Preferences